University of FloridaSolutions for Your Life

 Adult

-The adult is a medium sized to fairly large, dark brown fly, marked with pale yellow and orange-brown.
+The adult is a medium sized, dark brown fly, with pale yellow and orange-brown markings.
 The dorsum of the thorax is dark brown with yellow markings.
 The wing is 7.25–8.5 mm long.
 Wing bands are predominantly dark brown, and the costal and S bands are rather broadly coalescent.
 On the wing, the hyaline areas to each side of the juncture rarely touch the vein R4+5, with no distal arm to V band.
 The proximal arm is slender and entirely separated from the S band.
-The dorsum of the abdomen is dark brown marked, with brownish yellow and orange.
+The dorsum of the abdomen is marked with dark brown, brownish yellow, and orange.
 Leg color varies from pale yellow to brownish yellow, or brown on one side and pale yellow on the other.

 The ovipositor sheath of the female is 3.0–3.9 mm long, orange-brown, rather stout basally and depressed apically.
 The spiracles are about 1.2 mm from its base.
 The ovipositor itself is 2.8–3.7 mm long, with the tip slightly more than apical half minutely serrate.